wit543/final-project/README.md

   An automated self driving car.
 The project will use miniature cars to simulate the car in real world.
 This will help explain the use training model in real life.

+Benefit of self-driving car :

+- Decreased (or Eliminated) Traffic Congestion
+- Increased Highway Capacity
+- Lower Fuel Consumption
+- Enhanced Human Productivity
+- Hunting For Parking Eliminated
+- Improved Mobility For Children, The Elderly, And The Disabled
+- Elimination of Traffic Enforcement Personnel
+- Higher Speed Limits
+- Lighter, More Versatile Cars

 ## Timeline